idstam/godiode/README.md

  -  resend everything with the same manifest to handle package loss
  -  randomly drop packages for testing purposes
  -  don't overwrite already received files if they are the same
+ -  keep running the receiver until all files are received

 ### Build instructions
 With local golang available